Tributino/Python-for-Beginners/README.md

 # Python-for-Beginners
-Course taught Spring 2022 at Lasalle College Vancouver.
+Course taught in spring 2022 at Lasalle College Vancouver.

 **Course Title:**	Introduction to Scripting Languages